momoclouq/Machine-Learning-React-F/structure.md

 ### App.js
 "App" component, using React router dependencies
 - call "Home" component (**Home.js**)
-- Create route to all other algorithms
+- Create route to all other algorithms (using React-router)

 ----------------------